Soul Stitching Stress Reduction: classes begin soon

-Kate Dean, MFA in Studio Art: Fibers and Certified Holistic Health Coach
+Kate Dean, MFA and Certified Holistic Health Coach

 ArcoIris Studio, Hancock Professional Building, 15 Forest Road, Hancock, NH

-A place for caregivers to come, learn simple stress reduction techniques including simple hand stitching (no rules!), breathwork, mindfulness, and nutrition.
-Find support in a group of caregivers, learn techniques you can do anywhere, and have some fun.
-Materials are provided – just bring yourself.
+A place for caregivers to learn simple stress reduction techniques including simple hand stitching (I promise: no rules!
+No right or wrong, just you and thread and a needle, discovering), breathwork, mindfulness, and nutrition.
+Join a supportive group of caregivers, and have some fun.
+All materials provided – just bring yourself!

-Repetitive motions of the hand such as stitching have been shown to reduce heart rate, lower blood pressure, and free up the mind to do much-needed thinking.
-A safe and closed group, what happens here stays here.
-Please leave your contact information below:
+Repetitive motions of the hand have been shown to reduce heart rate, lower blood pressure, and free up the mind to do much-needed thinking.
+A safe and closed group for what is often an isolating profession.
+Sign up below for the next available class, and tell me what days and times are best for you:

 Hello to all of my clients and customers!
 I have brought my health coaching into my studio practice, and combined KateDeanHealthCoach with KDeanArcoIris to make a site that will talk about both.
 My health coaching is about the body, of course, but so is my artwork.
 My thesis talk was all about how we experience art with the body.
 I now bring together what I had thought were two separate aspects of my work, in one of those “felt-sense” Aha! moments, and am delighted to discover this truth.